- Webhook events

 GitLab.com enforces webhook limits, including:

-- The maximum number of webhooks per project or group
+- Maximum number of webhooks per project or group.

-For GitLab self-managed, an administrator can change these limits.
+For GitLab self-managed instances, administrators can modify these limits.

 Group webhooks